day50-dev/sidechat/README.md

 If you aren't using my [streamdown](https://github.com/kristopolous/Streamdown) project with these for streaming markdown rendering in the browser, you're doing it wrong.

+These are designed to work in linux, under Xorg.
+There's a dzen2 dependency with the llm-magic and simonw's llm script for all of them.

 ## Files

 *   **kb-capture.py:** A Python script that captures keyboard events using `python-xlib`.
 It records key presses and releases from an X server and converts them into a string.
 It exits and prints the captured string when a semicolon (`;`) or colon (`:`) is pressed, and supports backspace functionality.